Hometown: Greater Seattle Area

 Oh dear...I should keep this short...
-I love photography, Photoshop, nail polish (who would have guessed?), cooking and baking (hides bundt and cakelet pan collection), video games (PC & console), sewing & embroidery (casual is the operative word), reading (insomnia pairs well with eBooks), MOVIES (yes, I insist on enthusiasm), organizing (work in progress at all times, but yes, I do this enough to consider it a hobby), reading nail blogs (oh the hours not wasted), and various crafty things.
-Do I spend my days doing most of this?
-No, not until I am retired someday; I love to shove bits of activity in where I can!
+I love photography, nail polish (who would have guessed?), cooking and baking (hides bundt and cakelet pan collection), video games (PC & console), reading (insomnia pairs well with eBooks), MOVIES (yes, I insist on enthusiasm), organizing (I do this enough to consider it a hobby), and tormenting friends with said nail polish.

 What do you when you're not doing hobbies?

 Currently I'm a full-time university student pursuing dual bachelor of arts degrees and a minor, so that takes up most of my time.
 Periodically I do volunteer work in conjunction with my education.
 But I will admit to savoring time past the alarm with my face firmly planted against my pillow while snuggling my adorable pooch.
 Seriously, I get to look at this face everyday!

 Why is your blog named Maniacal Manicures?

 I've always loved whimsical names for nail polish blogs and liked the sound of repetition in the words.
 I associate maniacal laughter with an eccentric burst of laughter and excitement.
 Yes, traditionally it is associated with evil...but I prefer "mad with joy."
 In case anyone is interested, according to Merriam-Webster, "maniacal" is defined as:

 When did you become a nail polish addict?1: affected with or suggestive of madness <maniacal laughter>2: characterized by ungovernable excitement or frenzy : frantic <a maniacal mob>